Champions for Children

 BCT is building a movement of Champions for Children who refuse to accept a world where children are marginalised and forced to suffer.

-These Champions for Children¬†use their time, skills and influence to help raise awareness of BCT’s work, so that more marginalised children can be¬†reached, helped and enabled to fulfil their God-given potential.¬†In the film below, some of¬†our Champions explain why they want to support BCT.
+These Champions for Children¬†use their time, skills and influence to help raise awareness of BCT’s work, so that more marginalised children can be¬†reached, helped and enabled to fulfil their God-given potential.

-Want to join them?
+Want to find out more?
 Here’s what you could do as a Champion…

 And if you’re serious about wanting to be a BCT Champion, drop us¬†a line…